johnsoupir/ASCII_Rickroll/README.md

 # ASCII_Rickroll
 ## An animated ASCII rickroll written in BASH

-ASCII Rickroll written in BASH.
-This file contains the first ~15 seconds worth of frames from "Never gonna give you up".
-They were converted to ASCII images and appended to the end of this script.
+This is an ASCII Rickroll written in BASH.
+The shell script contains the first ~15 seconds worth of frames from "Never gonna give you up".
+They were converted to ASCII images and appended to the end of the script.
 The script steps through the file printing one frame worth of lines at a time.
-Remember, since these lines are an offset you can only have 25 lines here unless you update the step offset.
-Otherwise it all goes wrong.
+The first 25 lines of the file are used for code and comments.
+This means every frame must have a 25 line offset.
-This is the small version for 130x36 terminal resolution
+This is the small version for 130x36 terminal resolution.

               'cxxxxxxxxxxxxxxxxxkkkkkxxddddddxxxxxxdddooddxxxxxdddooooddddoddxxxxxxxxxdddooddc